 Just a few minutes away from Saint-Cirq-Lapopie lies the small village of Bouzies, where Lot Croisieres offers cruises along the river, revealing some of the unique history behind this area.

 This cave dwelling dates back to the 14th century and it was used as a shelter and a watch post by the English.
-It is composed of a maize of caves and stairs which leads to the top of the cliffs, which
+It is composed of a maze of caves and stairs which leads to the top of the cliffs, which

 offered the English a safe and secret way to escape from the area.